Earl Richmond (serial killer)

-Earl Richmond Jr. (November 6, 1961 – May 6, 2005) was an American serial killer who committed four murders, including those of two children, in New Jersey and North Carolina between April and November 1991.
+Earl Richmond Jr. (November 6, 1961 – May 6, 2005) was an American serial killer who committed at least four murders, including those of two children, in New Jersey and North Carolina between April and November 1991.
 Prior to the murders, Richmond served in the United States Army as a drill sergeant at Fort Dix in New Jersey, where he committed multiple rapes.
 Following his arrest for murder, he was sentenced to death and executed by lethal injection in 2005.

+Richmond is also the prime suspect in the murder of 65-year-old Ann Sessoms Shanholtz in 1990.

 Early life

 Earl Richmond Jr. was born on November 6, 1961, in Fayetteville, North Carolina.
 Ultimately, not much is known about his childhood and adolescent years, but he entered the military in his early adult years, working up the ranks to serve as a drill sergeant at Fort Dix in Trenton, New Jersey.
 He was discharged in the fall of 1990 for misconduct.

 Crimes

 Military crimes

 During his service in the army, multiple women were sexually assaulted in the immediate area.
 The first of which occurred on April 15, 1989, when a female Air Force trainee was sexually assaulted at gunpoint at a bus stop.
 Days later, a 17-year-old girl was raped in her motel room just outside of Fort Dix.
 A man named Richard Stevens was arrested and convicted of the first assault by a federal court, but his conviction was overturned three years later after it was proven that Stevens was most likely innocent.
 In 1990, Richmond was sanctioned over misconduct and subsequently discharged.

 On April 5, 1991, Richmond entered the home of 24-year-old Lisa Ann Nadeau, an Army Specialist based out of Fort Dix, as well as a payroll clerk, from Plainfield, Connecticut.
 Richmond tied up, strangled, stabbed, and beat Nadeau to death with a hammer.
 He was not suspected in her murder, but afterward, Richmond traveled to North Carolina.